The Nest

 Deciding whether to place your house in a trust largely depends on your individual circumstances.
 One of the primary benefits of putting your house in a trust is that it helps you avoidShould You Put Your House in a Trust probate upon your death.
 This not only saves you from a lengthy and public probate process but also facilitates a quicker transfer of assets to your heirs, potentially saving you around 3% in probate fees.

 However, there are reasons why placing your house in a trust may not be the best choice for you.
-For instance, if you don’t expect to pass away soon, the initial setup costs, ongoing maintenance expenses, and complexities of managing a trust could outweigh the benefits.
+If you don’t expect to pass away soon, the initial setup costs, ongoing maintenance expenses, and complexities of managing a trust could outweigh the benefits.

 Here are some factors to consider when deciding whether to place your house in a trust: